 We were incorporated and commenced operations in 2014.
 Since our incorporation, we have devoted substantially all of our resources to developing our clinical and preclinical candidates, building our intellectual property portfolio and process development and manufacturing function, business planning, raising capital and providing general and administrative support for these operations.
-To date, we have financed our operations primarily with proceeds from sales of common and convertible preferred stock to our equity investors and borrowings under a loan and security agreement, as amended, with a financial institution.
-On May 11, 2018, we completed our initial public offering (the "IPO") of 5,312,500 shares of our common stock at a public offering price of \$16.00 per share.
-The shares began trading on the Nasdaq Global Select Market on May 9, 2018 under the symbol "EVLO."
-The gross proceeds from the IPO were \$85.0 million and the net proceeds were approximately \$75.8 million, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
-Upon the closing of the IPO all of the Company's outstanding shares of convertible preferred stock automatically converted into 22,386,677 shares of common stock at the applicable conversion rate then in effect.
+To date, we have financed our operations primarily with proceeds from sales of common and convertible preferred stock to our equity investors and borrowings under loan and security agreements with financial institutions.

+Through December 31, 2020, we have received gross proceeds of \$332.0 million through the issuance of our common stock, convertible preferred stock and borrowings under our loan and security agreements.